spottenn/LuxoAiApp/Resources/jules_startup_script.md

 **Instructions:**

 1. Copy the bash script block below.
-2. Paste it into the "Startup script" section of your Jules VM configuration UI.
+2. Paste it into the "Initial Setup" section of your Jules repo configuration UI.
 3.  **IMPORTANT:** Replace the placeholder values (e.g., `YOUR_OPENAI_KEY_HERE`, `YOUR_REPLICATE_TOKEN_HERE`) with your actual secret API keys.
 4. Save the VM configuration.
 On the next VM startup, this script will execute.